ga-wdi-remote/js-hw-angular-auth/readme.md

 ### Setup :

+- Run `npm install` to install this app's dependencies.
+- Run `mongod` and `mongo`
+- App runs on localhost:3000
-Your server, models, and Authentication have been set up for you.
+- Your server, models, and Authentication code have been set up for you.

-You will be writing your code in:
+- You will be writing your code in:

 |   |Filename |   Content|
 |---|---|---|---|---|